groveld/groveld.github.io/src/_posts/2014-02-15-how-to-use-gpg-to-encrypt-and-sign-messages.md

 layout      : post
 author      : groveld
-title       : How To Use GPG to Encrypt and Sign Messages description : update      : comments    : true toc         : false
+title       : How To Use GPG to Encrypt and Sign Messages description : How GPG works and how to implement it. tags        : [linux, GPG]
 ---

 GPG, or GNU Privacy Guard, is a public key cryptography implementation.
 This allows for the secure transmission of information between parties and can be used to verify that the origin of a message is genuine.